-- The Psy.D. program sends recruitment announcements and advertisements to the Directors of Master's programs in the area with high student diversity.
-In addition, the program sends the New Jersey Psychological Association, the NJ Chapter of the Association of Black Psychologists, and the Latino Mental Health Association of New Jersey announcements that include a description of the social justice mission of the University and the Psy.D. program as a whole.
-Faculty members with contacts at these organizations personally reach out and share that the Psy.D. program is seeking applicants from diverse identities that include age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, and socioeconomic status. - The Psy.D. program may send announcements and advertisements to national, state, and local psychological professional associations, particularly organizations in which program faculty are professional members. - The Psy.D. program also may send announcements and advertisements to mental health clinics and organizations in the surrounding area, particularly those in underserved or diverse areas, that might have employees with similar training and clinical experience in line with the Psy.D. program and Saint Elizabeth University's social justice and diversity mission. - The Psy.D. program periodically hosts general meetings of state and local psychological associations, attended by a diverse body of graduate and undergraduate students.
-This provides an opportunity for networking, socialization, and introduction to the Psy.D. program faculty to promote the program and recruit diverse students.
+- The Psy.D. program sends recruitment announcements and advertisements to the directors of Master's programs with diverse student bodies and a shared commitment to social justice throughout the region.
+In addition, the program sends the New Jersey Psychological Association, the New Jersey Chapter of the Association of Black Psychologists, and the Latino Mental Health Association of New Jersey announcements that include a description of the social justice mission of the University and the Psy.D. program as a whole.
+Faculty members with contacts at these organizations personally reach out and share that the Psy.D. program is seeking applicants from diverse identities that include age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, and socioeconomic status. - The Psy.D. program sends announcements and advertisements, including about program offerings such as the free annual social justice conference, to state and local

-• The Psy.D. program also maintains a record of each of the professional organizations, graduate programs, institutions, and activities with which it engages in an effort to attract applicants from diverse backgrounds.
+- psychological professional associations, particularly organizations in which program faculty are professional members. - The Psy.D. program also sends announcements and advertisements to mental health clinics and organizations in the surrounding area, particularly those in underserved or diverse areas, that might have employees with similar training and clinical experience in line with the Psy.D. program and Saint Elizabeth University's social justice and diversity mission. - The Psy.D. program routinely hosts general meetings of state and local psychological associations attended by a diverse body of graduate and undergraduate students, including those at Saint Elizabeth University (e.g., undergraduate and Masters students at SEU.
+This provides an opportunity for networking, socialization, and introduction to the Psy.D. program faculty to promote the program and recruit diverse students. - The Psy.D. program also works with the Psychology Department at large in providing opportunities for undergraduate and masters students in Psychology to receive information about the doctoral program.
+When possible, this also includes shared participation in professional development activities (e.g., through Psi Chi, social justice conference, attendance at other on-campus presentations). - The Psy.D. program also maintains a record of each of the professional organizations, graduate programs, institutions, and activities with which it engages in an effort to attract applicants from diverse backgrounds.
+This includes historically black colleges and universities (HBCUs) and institutions that share the program's social justice orientation.
 These records are kept in electronic form.